Lecture Notes in Cosmology: Short summary of the thermal history of the universe

-We present in this section a brief scheme of the main events characterising the thermal history of the universe.
-A minimal knowledge of the standard model of particle physics is required.
+We present a brief list of the main events characterizing the primordial universe.

-\paragraph{Planck scale, inflation and Grand Unified Theory.} Planck scale is usually considered as an upper threshold in the energy, being the Planck mass is $M_{\rm Pl}c^2 = 10^{19}$ GeV, or as a lower threshold in the time, $10^{-43}$ seconds, to which we can extend our classical theory of gravity.
-Beyond that threshold, the common understanding is that we should incorporate quantum effects.
+\paragraph{Planck energy, inflation and Grand Unified Theory.} The Planck energy is usually considered an upper threshold in the energy beyond which quantum gravity becomes mandatory.
+The Planck energy can be obtained by suitably combining the fundamental constants $c$, $G$, and $\hbar$:

+where the Planck mass $M_{\rm Pl}$ is implicitly defined.
+Another combination of the fundamental constants returns the Planck time: